bostonadam525/Sentence-Transformers---Projects-Experiments/Experiments/GPL_and_Hard_Negative_Mining/README.md

 # What is GPL?
 * Generative Pseudo Labeling (GPL) is a technique for domain adaptation in dense retrieval, using a cross-encoder to generate pseudo-relevance labels for queries and documents.

+---
+# How do we use GPL?
+1. **Fine tune a pre-trained model**
+   * "Pre-trained" is a transformers model that has NOT been pretrained already for semantic search.
+   * Example: Take `bert-base` model and fine-tune it for semantic search.
+     * The results would probably be "satisfactory" as `bert-base` is not the most ideal model for semantic search adaptation.

+ 2. **Domain Adapation**
+  * You already have a semantic search pre-trained model.
+  * As an example, lets say the domain is very specific such as **COVID-19** but the model is high dimensional and trained on general medical data so it may not be able to recognize, parse, or infer the specific terminology such as acronyms, abbreviations and colloquial language.

+---
 ## Why do we need GPL?
-* Large pre-trained embedding models perform well in high dimensional spaces but often perform poorly when shifted to domain specific data such as COVID-19 or other domains that have specific terminology, acronyms, and abbreviations.
+* Large pre-trained embedding models perform well in high dimensional spaces but often perform **poorly when shifted to domain specific data** such as COVID-19 or other domains that have specific terminology, acronyms, and abbreviations.
-* Thus, there is a need to create a method that can effectively **adapt dense retrieval models to new domains without requiring large amounts of labeled data.** \
+* Thus, there is a need to create a method that can effectively **adapt dense retrieval models to new domains without requiring large amounts of labeled data.**
   * GPL (Generative Pseudo Labeling), is one such method.
-  * GPL is an unsupervised domain adaptation technique for dense retrieval models that combines a query generator with pseudo-labeling.
+  * GPL is an **unsupervised domain adaptation technique** for dense retrieval models that combines a query generator with pseudo-labeling.
   * GPL uses a T5 model to generate queries for a target domain.
   * It retrieves negative passages using an existing dense retrieval model and uses a cross-encoder to score (query, passage) pairs.
 * GPL outperforms other domain adaptation methods.